-Additionally, La Pietà is known for its pyramidal structure, with Mary’s head serving at the vortex of the shape.
-Though extremely out of proportion, the shape of La Pietà has been vastly lauded for its uniqueness and holiness.
+Additionally, La Pietà is known for its pyramidal structure, with Mary’s head serving as the vortex of the shape.
+Though extremely out of proportion, the shape of La Pietà has been widely lauded for its uniqueness and holiness.

 He smashed the sculpture repeatedly while yelling “I am Jesus Christ.”
 He severed Madonna’s entire left arm and left blows to her entire body.
 This attack on such a renowned work of art led to one of the most difficult art restorations to date.
 The restored work of art now sits behind a large bullet-proof glass shield.

-5. 91 Popes are Buried Under the Basilica
+4. 91 Popes Are Buried Under the Basilica

-91 popes are buried in St. Peter’s Basilica, including the beloved John Paul II who was buried here in 2005.
-As you walk around the church you will see some of the most monumental ones decorating the various niches along the corridors.
-As time has gone on, it has been impossible to house all of them above ground, so they began housing them below ground in what is called the Papal tombs or crypt.
+There are 91 popes buried in St. Peter’s Basilica, including the beloved John Paul II who was buried here in 2005.
+As you walk around the church, you’ll see some of the most monumental ones in the various niches along the corridors.
+As time passed, it has been impossible to house all of the popes above ground, so they began housing them below ground in what is called the Papal tombs or crypt.

 The mix of popes buried here is quite eclectic.
-For example, you can see the saint Gregory I and the powerful Pope Alexander VII.
-If you go underground you will find Bonficate VIII who was notoriously corrupt and a member of the Colonna family slapped him.
-On a more secular note, you even have the Queen Christina of Sweden buried here!
+For example, you can see Saint Gregory I and the powerful Pope Alexander VII.
+If you go underground, you’ll find Bonficate VIII who was notoriously corrupt—a member of the Colonna family slapped him.
+On a more secular note, even Queen Christina of Sweden is buried here!

-As you near the Baldacchino by Bernini, you might notice a line forming on your right hand side.
-That is a line of people who are waiting to touch the foot of the statue of St. Peter as a blessing.
+As you near the Baldacchino by Bernini, you might notice a line forming on your right-hand side.
+That is a line of people waiting to touch the foot of the statue of St. Peter as a blessing.

-2. You Can See a Dead Body in Plain Site
+2. You Can See a Dead Body in Plain Sight

-I will let you in on a little secret about the paintings in St. Peter’s Basilica.
-There are no paintings!
-They are actually all glass or ceramic mosaics.
-In the 19th century the many paintings that were in the church were beginning to deteriorate due to the humid conditions inside the Basilica.
+I’ll let you in on a little secret about the paintings in St. Peter’s Basilica: There are no paintings!
+They’re actually all glass or ceramic mosaics.
+In the 19th century, the many paintings that were in the church began to deteriorate due to the humid conditions inside the basilica.

-This is why when you are in the Basilica you can take photos with a flash because you are taking a picture of glass and not of a painting so no damage will be done.
-You have to get up very close to the picture in order to see the glare of light on it and the little squares of glass and ceramic.
-A great surprise to show your friends when you are there.
+This is why when you’re in the basilica you can take photos with a flash because you’re taking a picture of glass and not of a painting, so no damage will be done.
+You have to get very close to the picture to see the glare of light and the little squares of glass and ceramic.
+It’s a great surprise to show your friends when you visit!